readysetmark/webledger/Readme.md

 	[x] start using bootstrap css
-	[x] turn into "one page" app that takes GET parameters for what to show (with command bar) [] watch ledger file and reload on change
+	[x] turn into "one page" app that takes GET parameters for what to show (with command bar) [] watch ledger file and reload on change will come back to this. look at watchdog library. need to understand python threading and flask environment better to do it.

 Register Report
 [] Register report with parameters (ie accounts, date range)